KULeuven-Diepenbeek/osc-course/content/theory/os/chap2.md

 These three mechanism form the core task of an OS an will be elaborated on in the remainder of this course.

-## Linux
+## 2.3 Linux

 Linux is a an open source Unix-like OS.
-Although whole books can be (and probably are) written about definitions like Unix-like and open source, this is of minor importance in this course.
+Although whole books can be (and probably are) written about definitions such as Unix-like and open source, this is of minor importance in this course.
 What might be worth pointing out is that Linux is based on the Linux kernel.
-This kernel was first released in 1991 by the Finn **Linus Torvalds**.
+This kernel was first released in 1991 by the Finn: **Linus Torvalds**.

 The Linux kernel almost never comes on its own but is packaged in a distribution (a.k.a. a distro).
 Such a distro is the collection of various pieces software of software and the linux kernel.
 There is a large number of Linux distributions available.
 Which one to pick was (and probably is) the start of multiple cultural wars.
 My personal 2-cent opinion is to take into consideration what you want to use it for.